2025.01.06

 A HAPPY NEW YEAR!

-Thank you for your continued support of this column this year.
+I look forward to your continued support for this column this year.

-Now, for the first entry of the new year, I would like to review the predictions I made a year ago.
+Now, for the first article of the new year, I would like to check the predictions I made a year ago.

 Looking back about a year ago.

-If you haven’t read it, I would greatly appreciate it if you could read the article from Season1#5 and then return to this piece.
+If you haven’t read it, I would greatly appreciate it if you could read the article from Season1#5 and then return to this article.

-I had predicted, “2024 will be the year of the resurgence of girl groups.”
+“2024 will be the year of the revival of girl groups.”

 The answer is…